mailslurp/mailslurp-client/docs/classes/InboxControllerApi.md

 ▸ **getInboxes**(`requestParameters`, `initOverrides?`): `Promise`<[`InboxDto`](../interfaces/InboxDto.md)[]\>

 List the inboxes you have created.
-Note use of the more advanced `getAllEmails` is recommended and allows paginated access using a limit and sort parameter.
+Note use of the more advanced `getAllInboxes` is recommended and allows paginated access using a limit and sort parameter.
 List Inboxes and email addresses

 #### Parameters